MobilityDB/MobilityDB-AWS/README.md

 This repository show how to distributes PostgreSQL database on Elastic Kubernetes Service (EKS) provided by AWS cloud provider.
 The goal is to scaling moving object database supported by MobilityDB extension for PostgreSQL in order to idealize the performance.
 We have chosen Citus extension for PostgreSQL, to partitioning the data and distributing the query across the cluster.

-We prepared an image that combine MobilityDB environement and Citus environement built on top of it.
-In addition you can find in the doc folder a different way to scale MobilityDB in AWS Cloud and we described the architecture of Elastic Kubernetes Service.

 [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB) is an open source software program that adds support for temporal and spatio-temporal objects to the [PostgreSQL](https://www.postgresql.org/) database and its spatial extension [PostGIS](http://postgis.net/).

 Citus is a PostgreSQL-based distributed RDBMS.
-Is an open source extension build on top of PostgreSQL, it transform a PostgreSQL database into a distributed environment in order to allow the horizontal scalability, Citus employs distributed tables, reference tables, and a distributed SQL query engine.
+Is an open source extension build on top of PostgreSQL, it transform a PostgreSQL database into a distributed environment to enable the horizontal scalability, Citus employs distributed tables, reference tables, and a distributed SQL query engine.
 The query engine parallelizes SQL queries across multiple servers in a database cluster to deliver results with reduced response times, even for data-intensive applications.
 For more information, see the [Citus Data website](http://docs.citusdata.com/en/v10.1/).

 Requirements
 ------------